jmtc7/URrobot_alternative_programming_method_proposal/README.md

 This project's objective is not to create a real full-operative alternative to the current programming methods for industrial robots but to propose an idea developing a Proof of Concept to show that this approach could have potential.

 The project has 2 main parts:
 * **3D-printable case** to contain and protect the Raspberry Pi, a camera, a distance sensor and a fan.
-It also makes it possible to attach the whole system to the UR robot wirst
+It also makes it possible to attach the whole system to the UR robot wirst.
-* **Python scripts** to program the robot and make it able to replay the teached movements
+* **Python scripts** to program the robot and make it able to replay the teached movements.
+The robot has to be running its own (simple) program to move according the Modbus TCP-received messages.

 Demos of the target segmentation (color and shape filtered) and of the final results (target tracking and following and trajectory reproduction) are available in the following **YouTube videos**: